Unicode official site

 behaves similarly to indexing and .charAt()

-, however, it returns the UTF-16 code at the specified index:
+, however, it returns an integer between 0 and 65535 representing the UTF-16 code unit at the specified index:

 const string = 'Hi👍' // Character escapes: '\u0048\u0069\ud83d\udc4d'